 Periodontal Therapy What to Expect

-Dr. Robinson will screen for the common signs of gum disease during your routine dental visits.
+Dr. Cook will screen for the common signs of gum disease during your routine dental visits.
 When patients visit twice a year we can spot the early signs of gum disease and prevent progression with appropriate treatment that is often conservative in nature.

 The first step is to determine the stage of your gum disease and if there is any tissue damage that needs to be addressed.
-Dr. Robinson will assess the condition of your gums and recommend the most suitable treatment options for removing plaque and enabling your gums to heal.
+Dr. Cook will assess the condition of your gums and recommend the most suitable treatment options for removing plaque and enabling your gums to heal.
 Treatment options can include:

 Antibacterial rinse: the most conservative approach to early stage gingivitis, we may recommend using an anti-bacterial rinse as part of your daily oral hygiene routine to minimize plaque on the teeth and gums.
 This may also be prescribed as an ongoing regimen for patients with chronic gum disease.